 Part of the reason for this success is the proximity to the United States, like the manufacturing border city of Matamoros where Novalink is located, which allows factories there to take advantage of strong trade agreements like USMCA, but also to absorb the manufacturing business needs of large industries in the US.

-When people consider Mexico manufacturing, the prevailing thought is toward the textile industry.
-Although textiles are a very large and strong industry in Mexico, they are by no means the only strong industry for manufacturing in that country.
+When people consider Mexico manufacturing, the prevailing thought is toward the Mexico textile manufacturing industry.
+Although textiles are a very large and strong industry in Mexico, they are by no means the only strong industry for Mexico shelter manufacturing services.
 There are literally dozens of industries enjoying success in Mexico; according to Statista, here are a few of the fastest growing manufacturing industries in Mexico between 2019-2020.

 Electronic Components Manufacturing

 Owing to the skills of the Maquiladora, electronic component manufacturing such as circuit boards, wire harnesses, computers and consumer electronics is one the largest growing manufacturing industries in Mexico.
-Companies looking for an alternative to their manufacturing operations in China are finding manufacturing partners in Mexico that can produce the same, and in many cases better, electronic components.
+Companies looking for an alternative to their manufacturing operations in China are finding Mexico contract manufacturing partners that can produce the same, and in many cases better, electronic components.

 Medical Device Manufacturing